My Man and I

-My Man and I is a 1952 American drama film directed by William Wellman and starring Ricardo Montalbán, Shelley Winters, Wendell Corey and Claire Trevor.
-It is about an ambitious Mexican immigrant farm laborer (Montalbán), who falls in love with an alcoholic waitress (Shelley Winters) despite being pursued by the beautiful wife of his boss.
-It was produced and distributed by Metro-Goldwyn-Mayer.
+My Man and I is a 1952 American Metro-Goldwyn-Mayer drama film directed by William Wellman and starring Ricardo Montalbán, Shelley Winters, Wendell Corey and Claire Trevor.
+The plot concerns an ambitious Mexican immigrant farm laborer (Montalbán) who falls in love with an alcoholic waitress (Shelley Winters) despite being pursued by the beautiful wife of his boss.
 The film's sets were designed by the art director James Basevi.

 Plot

-Chu Chu Ramirez, a farm laborer from Mexico who works as a grape picker in California, has recently become an American citizen and is determined to better himself.
-While his cousin Manuel and his friends, Celestino and Willie, spend their pay on gambling and women, Chu Chu buys new clothes and an encyclopedia.
-When grape season ends, Chu Chu takes a job clearing land for Ansel Ames on Ames' farm near Sacramento.
-Ames and his wife are having marital problems, and the lonely Mrs. Ames, who initially regards Chu Chu with contempt as a "foreigner," becomes attracted to Chu Chu over time.
-Chu Chu is friendly and kind to her but does not return her affections and rejects her attempt to seduce him.
-Instead, Chu Chu is drawn to Nancy, a troubled waitress with a drinking problem whose former husband, a test pilot, was killed in a crash.
-Chu Chu puts up his prized possession, a letter from President Franklin D. Roosevelt, to get money for Nancy and asks her to be his girl although she protests that he should not waste his time on a "wino" like herself.
+Chu Chu Ramirez, a Mexican farm laborer who works as a grape picker in California, has recently become an American citizen and is determined to better himself.
+While his cousin Manuel and his friends Celestino and Willie spend their pay on gambling and women, Chu Chu buys new clothes and an encyclopedia.

+When grape season ends, Chu Chu takes a job clearing land on Ansel Ames' farm near Sacramento.
+Ames and his wife are having marital problems, and the lonely Mrs. Ames, who initially regards Chu Chu with contempt as a foreigner, becomes attracted to him.
+Chu Chu is kind to her but does not return her affections and rejects her attempt to seduce him.
+Chu Chu is drawn to Nancy, a troubled waitress with a drinking problem whose former husband, a test pilot, was killed in a crash.
+Chu Chu sells his prized possession, a letter from the president, to raise money for Nancy and asks her to be his girl, although she protests that he should not waste his time on a "wino" such as herself.

-Meanwhile, Chu Chu has finished his work for Ames and receives his paycheck, but when Chu Chu goes to cash the check, the bank refuses payment.
+Chu Chu has finished his work for Ames and receives his paycheck, but the bank refuses payment.
 When Chu Chu confronts Ames about the bad check, Ames threatens him with a shotgun.
-Chu Chu brings the matter before a labor board and is promised his pay within sixty days.
-He plans to find Nancy, who has moved to Los Angeles and marry her as soon as he receives his pay.
-However, at the end of the sixty days, when Chu Chu again attempts to collect his pay, Ames attacks him, causing Chu Chu to knock him down and leave.
-Ames and his wife then argue and Mrs. Ames tells her husband that Chu Chu is worth ten of him, causing Ames to hit her.
-She falls into a gun rack and a gun goes off, striking Ames in the shoulder.
-The Ameses falsely accuse Chu Chu of shooting Ames, and he is arrested.
-After learning that Nancy has attempted suicide in Los Angeles, Chu Chu escapes from jail to rush to her side; they are briefly reunited, but police soon find Chu Chu and take him back into custody.
+Chu Chu brings the matter before a labor board and is promised his pay within 60 days.
+He plans to find Nancy, who has moved to Los Angeles, to marry her as soon as he receives his pay.
+However, at the end of the 60 days, when Chu Chu again attempts to collect his pay, Ames attacks him.
+Chu Chu strikes Ames and leaves.

+Ames argues with his wife and hits her.
+She falls into a gun rack, causing a rifle to fire, striking Ames in the shoulder.
+The Ameses falsely accuse Chu Chu of shooting Ames, and Chu Chu is arrested.
+After learning that Nancy has attempted suicide in Los Angeles, Chu Chu escapes from jail to rush to her side.
+They are briefly reunited, but police soon find Chu Chu and return him to custody.